Home / Blog / How to Write a Conclusion for an Essay: Essential Guide

 • Mistake #6

-Neglecting to revisit and reaffirm your thesis statement.
+Failing to go back and remind or reinforce your thesis statement.

 Tip: Remind the reader of your main argument and emphasize its importance in the context of the essay.